 Experience an unforgettable stay with your loved one at Herodion hotel, ideally located at the slopes of Acropolis in the most romantic area of Athens.

 Special Museum Package with free tickets for the New Acropolis museum and Lalaounis Jewelry museum

-Enjoy a 10% discount in one dinner at our "Atrium Greek Bistrot" or "PoiNT a" Rooftop Bar Restaurant (depending seasonality) where our chef Manolis Mavrigiannakis and Marios Pirpiridis will take you to a culinary journey through modern creations and traditional flavors.
+Enjoy a 10% discount for one dinner at our "Atrium Greek Bistrot" or at "PoiNT a" rooftop bar and restaurant (depending seasonality) where our chefs Manolis Mavrigiannakis and Marios Pirpiridis will take you to a culinary journey through modern creations and traditional flavors.

-*Dinner during winter/spring (from November up to mid May) is served at "Atrium Greek Bistrot"
+*During winter/spring (from November up to mid May) dinner is served at "Atrium Greek Bistrot"

 With its unique character reflected in little gestures and grand artworks, Herodion is designed to please all the senses, all at once.

 A pure representative of the post-war style of architecture, the clarity and functionality of the original design, and the ’60s character of the Herodion come through in its minimalist, yet warm design elements.